Tag Archives: greenhouse gases

 1994 Nightline Special “Is Science for Sale?”

 On February 24th, 1994, ABC’s Nightline aired a news segment titled, “Is Science for Sale?”
 Its host, Ted Koppel, explained the piece was prompted by a conversation with then Vice President Al Gore.
-The segment features many prominent climate change deniers including: Fred Singer of the Science and Environmental Policy Project, Ron Arnold of the […]
+The segment features many prominent climate change deniers including: The comments in this segment reflect some of the most common arguments used […]

 1993 Imperial Oil Issue Summary of Global Warming and Climate Change